-I am a Marie Skłodowska-Curie Research Fellow at Durham University after gaining a Masters of Geophysics from Leeds University and a PhD in Geophysics from the University of Toronto.
+I am an Assistant Professor of Environmental Geophysics at University of Toronto Scarborough, with a PhD in Geophysics from the University of Toronto.

 I've been using high performance computing for over a decade to understand the workings of Earth’s crust and mantle across various scales - contributing to the field of supercontinent formation and dispersal through large-scale mantle convection, through to understanding triggers in volcanic eruption from small-scale magma flow.
 Recently, I've been studying the mantle lithosphere - the main component part of a tectonic plate - as well as the inner workings of the deep mantle over time.

 Prior to my PhD in Toronto, I worked for two years as an educator in Paris (France) teaching English to business people.
-At Durham University, I'm working on a prison educational program, alongside pursuing his research on numerical modelling of plate tectonic processes.
+Alongside teaching and supervising students, I also run a science education program in prison.

 Postdoctoral research fellow, Durham University